anishk23733/astro/README.md

 # Getting Started with Astro

-The official project page can be found [here](https://anishk.ml/html/astro.html).
+The official project page can be found [here](https://anishk.ml/astro/).
+Visit a live version of the site at [astro.anishkachinthaya.com](https://astro.anishkachinthaya.com/).

 ## Available Scripts